 Can anyone complete a survey or post a comment about a physician?

-No. Only patients having an outpatient visit by a University Health System physician may be selected to receive a survey.
+No, not on our site.
+Only patients having an outpatient visit by a University Health System physician receive a survey.
 The results are based entirely from patients who have actually been treated by the physician.

 How is patient information protected?